WHY PARKINSONS AND FOOTBALL?

 WHAT SHOULD I BRING TO TRAINING?

-Please bring your own refreshments and wear Astro / flat trainers (but no boots with studs) and clothing appropriate for exercise.
+Please bring your own refreshments and wear Astro trainers / moulded suds (no metal studs) and clothing appropriate for exercise.

 We also recommend you wear layers as the temperatures in the training dome can often drop during colder evenings.